The Architecture of Agency Volume 1 The Tiers of Reality

 To name what each pass fixes, I will extend a piece of vocabulary from the QBU chapter: the Pattern Identifier (PI), a precise, reproducible pattern used to select a subset of possibilities.
 There the PIs picked out subsets of timelines within one branching universe.
 Here the same device operates at three different scopes.

 Event PIs.
 Only now, with the laws fixed and the structures in place, does physics run — and with it the familiar machinery of this volume.
-Quantum amplitudes decohere into the branching timelines of the Quantum Branching Universe (QBU) defined in chapter 8: different measurement outcomes, different ecological histories, different choices of agents.
-These are Event PIs, and this is the tier where genuine historical contingency lives.
-Ice always floats — but whether this particular lake freezes over this winter depends on storm tracks, cold snaps, and a trillion decoherence events, and it goes differently in different branches.
-The lake’s freezing has a Measure; the floating of its ice does not, or rather has Measure 1 trivially, because no branch anywhere in our slice fails to contain it.
+Quantum amplitudes can decohere into the branching records of the Quantum Branching Universe (QBU) defined in chapter 8: different measurement outcomes, ecological histories, and choices of agents at a declared grain.
+These are Event PIs, and this is the tier where historical contingency is represented.
+Whether this particular lake freezes over this winter depends on storm tracks, cold snaps, and many interacting processes.
+The lake-freezing event can receive a Measure once its state, Vantage, horizon, and projector are specified.
+The density relation that makes ordinary ice float is instead a structural regularity under stated pressure, temperature, and composition conditions.

 Anthropic Facts Live at the Root